PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 REQUIREMENT: When the "Grade Quiz", "Try Again", or "Show Answers" button is pressed, then record that event in the history list with the number of questions missed and the number of points scored.
 Always show the history at the top.

 REQUIREMENT: The "Question set" dropdown list should have the ability to type a string to filter the list.
 Typing each character invokes the filter.
 The string filters by matching any part of the string.

+REQUIREMENT: If the user changes the "Random seed" then mark that in the history as "Random Seed changed".
+Only add it one time if changed.

+REQUIREMENT: When a quiz is graded, create or append to the file "quizlog.yaml
 ---

 SUBJECT = History - Basic Colonial America and the Revolution